 You'll need the following supplies:

 Mist your flowers ahead of time with the Finishing Touch so they have a chance to dry before arriving at the reception venue.
 Do not mist again.
-Remove any pollen from the Asiatic Lilies while they're still green, so n
+Remove any pollen from the Asiatic Lilies while they're still green, so to keep them from staining fingers or clothing later.

 If you read the first cake decorating tutorial, you'll see that I place a lot of emphasis on keeping anything that goes on the cake clean.
 I always open a brand new roll of floral tape and use a fresh box of wooden toothpicks for inserting into the shortened stems of each flower and inserting only the toothpick into the cake itself.